chaifeng/ufw-docker/README.md

 ## How it works?

+The following rules allow UFW to manage whether the public networks are allowed to visit the services provided by the Docker container.
+So that we can manage all firewall rules in one place.

+    -A DOCKER-USER -j ufw-user-forward

 The following rules allow the private networks to be able to visit each other.
 Normally, private networks are more trusted than public networks.

     -A DOCKER-USER -j RETURN -s 10.0.0.0/8
     -A DOCKER-USER -j RETURN -s 172.16.0.0/12
     -A DOCKER-USER -j RETURN -s 192.168.0.0/16

-The following rules allow UFW to manage whether the public networks are allowed to visit the services provided by the Docker container.
-So that we can manage all firewall rules in one place.
+The following rules allow established and related connections, so that return traffic is accepted.

+    -A DOCKER-USER -m conntrack --ctstate RELATED,ESTABLISHED -j RETURN

+The following rules allow internal Docker communication (e.g. between containers on the default bridge).

+    -A DOCKER-USER -i docker0 -o docker0 -j ACCEPT

+The following rules block connection requests initiated by all public networks, but allow internal networks to access external networks.

+    -A DOCKER-USER -j ufw-docker-logging-deny -m conntrack --ctstate NEW -d 10.0.0.0/8 -A DOCKER-USER -j ufw-docker-logging-deny -m conntrack --ctstate NEW -d 172.16.0.0/12 -A DOCKER-USER -j ufw-docker-logging-deny -m conntrack --ctstate NEW -d 192.168.0.0/16

+## Legacy Solution (without conntrack)

+If you are using an older kernel or prefer the old solution, you can use the following rules.

+Modify the UFW configuration file `/etc/ufw/after.rules` and add the following rules at the end of the file:

+    # BEGIN UFW AND DOCKER
+    *filter
+    :ufw-user-forward - [0:0]
+    :ufw-docker-logging-deny - [0:0]
+    :DOCKER-USER - [0:0]
     -A DOCKER-USER -j ufw-user-forward

-For example, we want to block all outgoing connections from inside a container whose IP address is 172.17.0.9 which means to block this container to access internet or external networks.
-Using the following command:

-    ufw route deny from 172.17.0.9 to any
+    -A DOCKER-USER -j RETURN -s 10.0.0.0/8
+    -A DOCKER-USER -j RETURN -s 172.16.0.0/12
+    -A DOCKER-USER -j RETURN -s 192.168.0.0/16

+    -A DOCKER-USER -p udp -m udp --sport 53 --dport 1024:65535 -j RETURN

+    -A DOCKER-USER -j ufw-docker-logging-deny -p tcp -m tcp --tcp-flags FIN,SYN,RST,ACK SYN -d 192.168.0.0/16 -A DOCKER-USER -j ufw-docker-logging-deny -p tcp -m tcp --tcp-flags FIN,SYN,RST,ACK SYN -d 10.0.0.0/8 -A DOCKER-USER -j ufw-docker-logging-deny -p tcp -m tcp --tcp-flags FIN,SYN,RST,ACK SYN -d 172.16.0.0/12 -A DOCKER-USER -j ufw-docker-logging-deny -p udp -m udp --dport 0:32767 -d 192.168.0.0/16 -A DOCKER-USER -j ufw-docker-logging-deny -p udp -m udp --dport 0:32767 -d 10.0.0.0/8 -A DOCKER-USER -j ufw-docker-logging-deny -p udp -m udp --dport 0:32767 -d 172.16.0.0/12

+    -A DOCKER-USER -j RETURN

+    -A ufw-docker-logging-deny -m limit --limit 3/min --limit-burst 10 -j LOG --log-prefix "[UFW DOCKER BLOCK] " -A ufw-docker-logging-deny -j DROP

+    COMMIT
+    # END UFW AND DOCKER

+### How it works (Legacy)

 The following rules block connection requests initiated by all public networks, but allow internal networks to access external networks.
 For TCP protocol, it prevents from actively establishing a TCP connection from public networks.
 For UDP protocol, all accesses to ports which is less then 32767 are blocked.
 Why is this port?
 Since the UDP protocol is stateless, it is not possible to block the handshake signal that initiates the connection request as TCP does.
 For GNU/Linux we can find the local port range in the file `/proc/sys/net/ipv4/ip_local_port_range`.
 The default range is `32768 60999`.
 When accessing a UDP protocol service from a running container, the local port will be randomly selected one from the port range, and the server will return the data to this random port.
 Therefore, we can assume that the listening port of the UDP protocol inside all containers are less then `32768`.
 This is the reason that we don't want public networks to access the UDP ports that less then `32768`.